 Neuropsychology is another practice that can be implemented when treating post-traumatic stress.
 Neuropsychologists work to evaluate behaviors of the brain after being exposed to a traumatic event.
 They can also monitor for sleep problems and psychological disorders.
 Neuropsychology helps guide the treatment of Post-Traumatic Stress because it identifies patients’ cognitive, behavioral, and emotional strengths and weaknesses.

 Sleep therapy is of critical importance for patients with difficulty falling or staying asleep as getting a sufficient amount of quality sleep is crucial to brain health.
 Known as Cognitive Behavioral Therapy for Insomnia (CBT-I), this treatment has been shown to be more effective in the long term than medications for sleep issues.
 It’s very common for patients experiencing Post-Traumatic Stress to struggle with their sleep.
 Nightmares of the traumatic event can trigger the “re-experiencing” symptom of PTS.
 CBT-I helps to re-train the body to get back on a regulated sleep schedule.

-Treating Post-Traumatic Stress is life-saving, but having a place to treat PTS is life-altering.
+Treating post-traumatic stress is life-saving, but having a place to treat PTS is life-altering.
 For our military heroes, the Intrepid Fallen Heroes Fund has made it our mission.
-To date, we’ve funded and completed 7 Intrepid Spirit Centers, satellites of our National Intrepid Center of Excellence.
-Each center is specially equipped to treat Post-Traumatic Stress and other Invisible Wounds of War including Traumatic Brain Injury.
-Three more Intrepid Spirit Centers have yet to be completed, and we rely entirely on donations from the public to fund our mission.
+To date, we’ve funded and completed 8 Intrepid Spirit Centers, satellites of our National Intrepid Center of Excellence.
+Each center is specially equipped to treat post-traumatic stress and other invisible wounds of war including traumatic brain injury.
+Two more Intrepid Spirit Centers have yet to be completed, and we rely entirely on donations from the public to fund our mission.
 Donate today to help heal our heroes.

 Posted on October 28 2019 in Blog